 Rehabilitation could include a multi-disciplinary range of skills in addition to the medical management of an injury, such as physiotherapy, occupational therapy, psychology, ergonomics and counselling.
 Rehabilitation commences at the earliest possible notification of injury and continues until the employee is as fully rehabilitated as possible.

 External rehabilitation providers may be engaged to assist with rehabilitation.
 Where appropriate, the employee will be able to choose between three Worksafe-approved providers.
-Should they wish to nominate your own rehabilitation provider, the employee should contact their return to work coordinator to discuss approval requirements for this provider.
+Should they wish to nominate your own rehabilitation provider, the employee should contact their injury management coordinator to discuss approval requirements for this provider.

 Suitable employment duties